 Protracted “treble” careers have also greatly muddied the waters concerning the timing of voice change.
 If boys continue to sing soprano (in a falsetto or quasi-falsetto voice) after puberty, we cannot use historical data on the times boys leave choirs as a valid measure of the timing of puberty.

 This work follows in the tradition of John Cooksey.
 Cooksey’s norms for adolescent male voice change are highly regarded and often cited.
 However, a problem has arisen concerning the pitch of the unchanged voice.
 Cooksey gives a mean frequency of 259Hz.
 Such a mean is found nowhere in my own data.
 Possible reasons for this have been considered and the most likely is that too few boys of pre-pubertal status are found in my dataset.
 If this is true, then it follows that by the age of ten a majority of boys must have reached Cooksey’s Stage 1.
 This points towards a possibly significant advance in the timing of pubertal onset since Cooksey stated this to be between eleven and twelve years of age.
 Cooksey’s data were gathered between 1979 and 1982.

 The major difficulty here is that data on boys aged under eleven do not exist.
 Cooksey gathered none at all, whilst I gathered data only on a relatively small sample of nine and ten year olds enrolled in cathedral choirs.
-I am now therefore collaborating with three colleagues to create a further database of boys aged between nine and eleven.
-This should provide a major advance in knowledge about the timing of puberty and puberty trends.
+I am now therefore collaborating with three colleagues to create a further database of boys aged between eight and ten.
+This project is now in progress and should provide a major advance in knowledge about the timing of puberty and puberty trends.
+Read more here.